scacela/oci-full-stack/README.md

 <pre>
 terraform plan
 </pre>
-8. Apply the changes described in the plan, and answer yes when prompted for confirmation.
+8. Apply the changes described in the plan, and answer <b>yes</b> when prompted for confirmation.
 <pre>
 terraform apply
 </pre>